An Introduction to the Art of Computer Programming Using Python in the Age of Generative AI

 Reading and Writing Binary Files

 Not all data is text-based.
-Binary files (images, audio, executables) require opening in binary mode ('b').
-This prevents Python from interpreting the data, ensuring it is read or written exactly as stored on disk.
+Binary files (images, audio, executables, or serialized AI models like .pkl or .pt files) require opening in binary mode ('b').
+This prevents Python from interpreting the data as text characters, ensuring it is read or written exactly as stored on disk (raw bytes).

 with open('example.bin', 'wb') as file: